department-of-veterans-affairs/vets-website/docs/schemaform/form-config.md

 - errors: The errors object for the field.
 - fieldData: The data for the field.
-- pageData: The current form (page) data.
+- formData: The current form data.
 - schema: The current JSON Schema for the field.
 - errorMessages: The error messsage object (if available) for the field.